gatsbyjs/gatsby/packages/gatsby-design-tokens/README.md

 - Major design changes will be released as minor versions
 - _Breaking_ public API changes will be released in a major versions only

-So to prevent your site from breaking due to a breaking change or looking dramatically different due to a minor version bump, we recommend the [~](https://docs.npmjs.com/misc/semver#tilde-ranges-123-12-1) comparator when using this package
+So to prevent your site from breaking due to a breaking change or looking dramatically different due to a minor version bump, we recommend the [~](https://docs.npmjs.com/misc/semver#tilde-ranges-123-12-1) comparator when using this package.

 ## Installation